Ian Happ Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- Angels pitchers combine to rank 15th in baseball in home runs surrendered (67 total, 1.1 per game).
+- Angels pitchers combine to rank 14th in baseball in home runs allowed (67 total, 1.1 per game).

-- The Angels are sending Barria (2-2) out for his third start of the season.
+- Detmers gets the start for the Angels, his 11th of the season.
+He is 0-5 with a 5.15 ERA and 60 strikeouts in 50 2/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander threw five innings against the Chicago White Sox, giving up one earned run while surrendering four hits.
+- In his last time out on Friday, the left-hander threw five innings against the Houston Astros, allowing four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.